 If I do not send the form back, what will happen?

 If you do not respond, VCIB may be required to report certain information associated with your account to CRA.
-Should CRA follow up, you may be at risk of a $500 fine.
+For more information regarding potential fines by CRA, please visit the CRA website.

 If I bought a Prepaid reloadable card at Canada Post, why is information being requested from VCIB?